Sourcesiri-Kamelot/weekenddadz.com/README.md

 We built our collections around the heroes of the weekend.
 Which one are you?

-* **Weekend Warriors:** 🛠️ The DIY champs, the flat-pack conquerors, the masters of the honey-do list.
+* **Weekend Warriorz:** 🛠️ The DIY champs, the flat-pack conquerors, the masters of the honey-do list.
-* **Adventure Awaits:** 🏕️ The planners of epic hikes, spontaneous road trips, and conquerors of the local playground.
+* **Adventure Awaitz:** 🏕️ The planners of epic hikes, spontaneous road trips, and conquerors of the local playground.
 * **Master of the Grill:** 🍔 The wielders of tongs, the commanders of charcoal, the providers of perfectly-cooked burgers.
-* **Storytime & Snuggles:** 📚 The builders of pillow forts, the readers of "just one more," the professional monster-checkers.
+* **Storytime & Snugglez:** 📚 The builders of pillow forts, the readers of "just one more," the professional monster-checkers.
 * **Co-Pilot:** 👨‍✈️ The masters of the minivan cockpit, the navigators of naptime, the partners in conquering chaos.

 ---